Getting results: The story of Lily Exome Sequencing

 Scientist in a research lab, wearing white rubber gloves and testing samples

 Launched in 2014, the Lily Exome Sequencing project brought real, positive change to the lives of people with mitochondrial diseases by making cutting-edge gene testing more widely available to affected families.
-Previously, parents of children with mito, or those who had lost a child to the illness, had to wait months, or even years, to learn the genetic pathway of the disease in their family.
+Previously, parents of children with mitochondrial disease, or those who had lost a child to the illness, had to wait months, or even years, to learn the genetic pathway of the disease in their family.
 By vastly reducing that time, Lily Exome Sequencing helped families make informed decisions about clinical care and future reproductive options.
 The charity provided this pioneering service until 2020, when the NHS became the first national health care system to offer whole genome sequencing as part of routine care.

 Rob Taylor, Professor of Mitochondrial Pathology at Newcastle University, and Charulata Deshpande, Consultant Clinical Geneticist at Manchester Centre for Genomic Medicine, were closely involved in the Lily Exome Sequencing project from the outset.
-Here they tell us about how it made a difference to young families affected by mito, and its lasting impact on the wider field of mitochondrial research.
+Here they tell us about how it made a difference to young families affected by mitochondrial disorders, and its lasting impact on the wider field of mitochondrial research.

 How did the idea for Lily Exome Sequencing come about?

 Rob: At the time, exome sequencing was being done in large genomic research centres, but you needed large volumes of samples to generate the high throughput and make it cost effective.
-Researchers would get together and test samples from patients with different rare diseases, not just mito.
+Researchers would get together and test samples from patients with different rare diseases, not just mitochondrial disease.
 The money coming from the NHS had to cover gene testing for all pathologies, and could not support a dedicated service for people affected by mitochondrial disease.
 So we really tried to focus the Lily project on those young families, and the genetic diagnosis would offer very tangible support to them in terms of future conversations about reproductive options.
 There was a gap in service provision, and Lily helped fill that gap at a time when there wasn't anything that we could offer all these families.

 How effective was Lily Exome Sequencing in terms of identifying causal genes?